yast/yast-installation/doc/SELF_UPDATE.md

    </general>
    ```

-Please, take into account that self-update will be disabled if any of those
+Please, take into account that self-update will be skipped if any option
-values is set.
+disables it (boot parameter *or* AutoYaST profile).

 During the rest of this document it is assumed that self-update is enabled.